-Why can’t I see all the keywords in Google Analytics?
+Why are keywords ‘not provided’ in Google Analytics?

 An estimate of keyword usage

 - • paso robles news – 1,990 estimated searches